AkisPa/MATLAB/README.md

 ## mask_band
 This function takes the following variables as inputs:
-"n", indicating the dimensions of the register,
+"n", indicating the dimensions of the matrix,

 "type", which can take 'band' or 'btdr' values,